 For our third example, let’s look at sending money to Bangladesh from the United States.
 If we take the hypothetical dollar to taka exchange rate of 1 USD = 93.95 BDT, then the calculation for 100 dollars runs like this:

 100 USD x 93.95 BDT = 9,395 BDT

 As before, you just have to deduct any fees to get the final taka amount your recipient will pick up back home.

 Getting the best deal

-As we’ve seen, sending money to Bangladesh can be done in a number of ways.
-That’s great news, as it’s always good to have options.
-The main point to bear in mind is that some methods may be quicker and less expensive than others.
-Anyone supporting their family and friends will naturally want them to receive as much as possible with each and every remittance, which is why it’s worth taking some time to compare what’s on offer, and pick a service that takes the smallest cut.
+Keep in mind that some methods may be quicker and less expensive than others.
+If you’re supporting your family and friends with remittances, you naturally want them to receive as much as possible, whether you’re sending $50 USD or $5000 USD.
+It’s worth taking some time to compare and pick a service that takes the smallest cut.

 - Safely Send Money to Bangladesh in 5 Easy Steps

 - Happy Independence Day, Bangladesh!